 You should use a recipe specifically designed to be a wedding cake as it will ensure that it is sturdy enough, and that it makes the right amount of batter and icing.
-I use this recipe from epicurious.com and it is one I recommend.
+For this article, we used this recipe from epicurious.com.
 It makes three tiers of 12", 9" and 6", as well as a massive amount of icing.
 Best of all, it is truly delicious.

 On the last page of this step-by-step is a schedule for when you will need to bake and assemble each part.
 When ready, first assemble all of the tools you will need:

-- all ingredients for baking and icing the wedding cake.
-The recipe above calls for 5 pints of raspberries but I find that due to spoilage, I need to buy 6 or 7.
+- All ingredients for baking and icing the wedding cake.
+The recipe above calls for 5 pints of raspberries but we recommend that, due to spoilage, you should purchase 6 or 7.

 - 12", 9", and 6" cake pans, each 3" tall. (available at craft stores and baking supply stores).

-- cardboard circles (available at baking and craft stores) in 12", 9" and 6"
+- Cardboard cake boards (available at baking and craft stores) in 12", 9" and 6"

 - 10 non-flexible straws

-- a platter to serve the wedding cake on perhaps a plank of wood wrapped in aluminum foil
+- A platter to serve the wedding cake on

-- To add the optional monogram: a pastry bag with a round tip between size 3 and 7 for piping, and a toothpick for tracing the monogram.
+- To add decoration: a pastry bag with a round tip between size 3 and 7 for piping, and a toothpick for tracing